Sign Up Now to Host Students & Support NYC Youth

 Can I still apply if I run a business out of my home?
 Are there any other restrictions?

 Students must report to offices in commercially-zoned workspaces, not in homes.
-During the school year, students can work up to 3 hours per day after school until 7pm.
+Students can work up to 3 hours per day after school until 7pm.

 For questions or to request additional information, contact firstname.lastname@example.org.